Andrew1OOO/AndrewWebsite/content/english/portfolio/project-8.md

 ![Chess Implementation 1](https://andrew1ooo.github.io/AndrewWebsite/images/images/chess1.png)

     The main bulk of the code is the same for both of them, like telling if they are in check, or which turn it is, or the driver code.
-For the GUI version I just went through the 2d array and "blited" as pygame calls it, or more elegently, rendered an piece to the screen for the specific piece in the array.
+For the GUI version I just went through the 2d array and `blited` as pygame calls it, or more elegently, rendered an piece to the screen for the specific piece in the array.

     Some of that code looks like this: